 Please note: The start time for the early service is 8:15 AM; it is our objective to start the Sunday Christian Education Classes promptly at 9:30 AM.

-Confessions Class (Sundays during March in the Sanctuary):
+Confessions Class (All Sundays during April in the Sanctuary):

-Exploring the Old Testament through Professor Amy-Jill Levine’s series of DVD Lectures with Babs Miller and Peggy Stoll.
-(March 2 and 16 in the Welcome Room)
+Exploring the Old Testament through Professor Amy-Jill Levine’s series of DVD Lectures with Babs Miller.
+(April 6 & 20 in the Welcome Room)

 The method of the course is to discuss especially interesting or prominent passages from a cross-section of all the genres the Old Testament contains, using each passage as an example of how to apply a particular method of interpretation to the Bible.
 Professor Levine’s DVD lectures bring biblical characters and passages to life and vividly reveal the magnificent artistry of the Old Testament.

 As Professor Amy-Jill Levine observes: “The Old Testament is endlessly fascinating because it offers everything to explore: myth, saga, and history; tragedy, comedy, and farce; economics and politics; literature and poetry of surpassing beauty; court intrigue and prophetic morality; heavenly miracles and sometimes heavenly silence; questions of theodicy; answers that satisfy and answers that may not; destruction and rebuilding; despair and hope.”